FitNesse technical setup

 Backup job

-The backup job is simple.
-It is run by our Build server, every minute and launches a basic script, which adds, deletes and commits all changes within a directory.
+The backup job is straightforward.
+It is run by our Build server every minute and launches a basic script, which adds, deletes and commits all changes within a directory.

 Here is a simple batch file for Subversion.
 The first argument should be the directory to backup.